critesjosh/ZKP-Languages/README.md

 # Empirical Study of Zero-Knowledge Proof (ZKP) Languages

 This repository presents an empirical study of Zero-Knowledge Proof (ZKP) languages (including zkVMs), offering an overview of the most prominent ones.
-The study leverages the GitHub API to gather and analyse key metrics about repositories related to each language (e.g., number of stars, date of last update, etc.).
+The study leverages the GitHub API to gather and analyze key metrics about repositories related to each language (e.g., number of stars, date of last update, etc.).

 ## Overview